evmar/retrowin32/win32/README.md

 ## Code layout

+- `src` -- roughly the Windows OS, or the bits of Windows that lie outside of the win32 API
 - [`derive/`](derive/) -- macro implementations, primarily `dllexport`
   annotations on functions, see README
-- `dll/` -- currently unused work in progress; generated win32 dlls for builtin API
+- `dll/` -- win32 dlls used for builtin APIs; generated, mostly empty, mostly hooks that map to retrowin32 internal implementations
 - `src/pe` -- PE file parsing/loading, in theory independent of any winapi or
   emulation concerns
-- `src/winapi` -- the Windows API, see above `winapi` docs
+- `src/winapi` -- the win32 API, see above `winapi` docs
 - [`lib/`](lib/) -- support machinery to generate a DLL used in test, see README